regimazone/orgmastra/examples/basics/scorers/custom-llm-scorer/README.md

-# Custom Eval Metric Example
+# Custom LLM Scorer Example

-This example demonstrates how to create a custom LLM-based evaluation metric in Mastra to check recipes for gluten content.
+This example demonstrates how to create a custom LLM Scorer in Mastra to check recipes for gluten content.

 ## Prerequisites

 - Node.js v20.0+
-- pnpm (recommended) or npm
+- pnpm
 - OpenAI API key (required for LLM-based evaluation)

 ## Getting Started